memar-lab/AutomaticAstrocyteSegmentation/README.md

 ### How to train your own model
 1. Put your chosen dataset under `Images/` in the same structure.
-   - Any fixed size is fine; pick what fits your GPU.
 2. Open `TrainSegmentationModel.ipynb` and and set:
    ```python
    BATCH_SIZE = 1